polterguy/phosphorusfive-dox/chapter-2.md

 </div>
 ```

-Above is the HTML that your Hyperlambda above will produce for you.
+Above is the HTML that the Hyperlambda above will create for you.
 Notice how our inner widget is of type *"button"*.
 This is because of the argument **[element]**, which declares what type of HTML widget you wish to create.
-You can create any HTML element you wish, adding any attributes you wish to it, by simply adding the attribute as an argument with its name becoming its attribute name, and its value becoming its attribute value.
+You can create any HTML element you wish, adding any attributes you wish to it, by simply adding the attribute as an argument, with its name becoming its attribute name, and its value becoming its attribute value.
 To add up an attribut with the name of *"foo"* and the value of *"bar"* for instance, is as easy as adding an argument to the widget as follows `foo:bar`.

 ## Ajax events

-In our example above, we have an **[onclick]** Ajax event.
-This will create an *"onclick"* DOM event handler for us, which once raised, will create an Ajax request, going towards our server, invoking the Hyperlambda declared as its content (children nodes).
+In our example above, we have an **[onclick]** Ajax event for our button widget.
+This will create an *"onclick"* DOM event handler for us, which when raised, will create an Ajax request, going towards our server, invoking the Hyperlambda declared as its content (children nodes).

 Such Hyperlambda collections, as the one we have declared inside of our **[onclick]** event handler, is often referred to as *"lambda objects"*, or simply *"lambda"*, and are stored Hyperlambda objects, which are executed, whenever some condition is being met, or we wish to for some reasons execute our Hyperlambda.
 The simplicity in declaring such *"lambda objects"*, is the reason why Hyperlambda got its name.